Get a club permit

 Vehicle eligibility and standards declaration for club permit vehicles form

-An approved office bearer from your club should sign the Vehicle eligibility and standards declaration for club permit vehicles (PDF 105KB) form, declaring that the vehicle is safe to use on the road and meets relevant vehicle standards requirements.
+An approved office bearer from your club should sign the Vehicle eligibility and standards declaration for club permit vehicles form, declaring that the vehicle is safe to use on the road and meets relevant vehicle standards requirements.
 For vehicles manufactured after 31 December 1948, the approved office bearer can only sign the form if the Certificate of Roadworthiness is current and within 30 days of the application.
 If it’s older than that, you’ll need to get a new one.

 Club permit application form